MAML is a Noisy Contrastive Learner in Classification: Why MAML is Implicitly a Noisy Supervised Contrastive Algorithm?

-In the outer loop, $\mathbf{w^0}$ is updated using the query data with a learning rate $\rho$.
-For SOMAML, the final linear layer is updated as follows (where the complete derivation is provided in Appendix~\ref{sec:Exact SOMAML}).
+\textbf{Outer loop update of the linear layer.} In the outer loop, $\mathbf{w}^0$ is updated using the query data with a learning rate $\rho$.
+For FOMAML, the final linear layer is updated as follows. \begin{small}